syncfusion-content/maui-docs/MAUI/DataForm/Editing.md

 #### PropertyChanged

-If the commit mode is PropertyChanged, the value will be committed immediately when it is changed.
+If the commit mode is `PropertyChanged`, the value will be committed immediately when it is changed.

 {% tabs %}
 {% highlight XAML %}